YggdrasiI/rss2html/README.txt

   call 'make install_service' (requires systemd init system)

-Warning:
-  • The URI argument 'feed' allows relayed GET requests to arbitrary websites!
-  Don't made the daemon public available.
-  • The predifined actions may be also a security risk.

 Setup:
-  1. Call 'make check_env' to install unmet Python dependencies.
+  1. Install unmet Python dependencies by 'make check_env'.
-  2. (Optional) The default settings are defined in default_settings.py If you want override values create settings.py file and place your changes there:
+  2. (Optional) The settings are defined in 'default_settings.py' If you want override values create 'settings.py' and place your changes there:

         #!/usr/bin/python3